 What's it about?

-Still undecided on your plans after graduation?
-Spend eight weeks in China on our new Generation UK autumn programme, learning the Chinese language and gaining meaningful work experience that will look fantastic on your CV.
-All this whilst exploring some of China’s most fascinating cities.
+Are you still undecided on your plans after graduation?
+Spend eight weeks in China on our Generation UK autumn programme, learning Mandarin and gaining meaningful work experience that will look fantastic on your CV – all this while exploring some of China’s most fascinating cities.

-Whether you’re looking to get a head start on mastering the language or boost your employability by undertaking an internship in fields such as accounting, business, or marketing, Generation UK - China can help provide the funding for your trip and make sure you make the most of your time in China.
+Whether you’re looking to get a head-start on mastering the language or boost your career prospects by undertaking an internship in fields such as accounting, business, or marketing, Generation UK can help provide the funding for your trip and make sure you make the most of your time in China.

 What's on offer?

-The Generation UK – China autumn programme is a combined programme of three weeks of intensive Mandarin language study at a leading university, followed by a five-week internship placement in an industry sector of your choice.
+The Generation UK autumn programme combines three weeks of intensive Mandarin language study at a leading university, followed by a five-week placement in an industry sector of your choice.

-This programme is designed to provide you with a good foundation in Chinese language and cross-cultural awareness, before undertaking your internship placement and using your newly acquired language skills to further your understanding of your sector choice in China, and impress your colleagues.
+This programme is designed to give you a good foundation in Chinese language and cross-cultural awareness, before undertaking your internship placement and using your newly acquired language skills to further your understanding of your sector choice in China.

-The internships are set up through our partnerships with CRCC Asia and InternChina, who cover a wide variety of sectors, including IT, legal, marketing, accounting, engineering, pharmaceuticals, fashion, finance, hospitality and many more.
+The internships are set up through our partnership with InternChina, and cover sectors including information technology, legal, marketing, accounting, engineering, pharmaceuticals, fashion, finance, hospitality and many more.

 How much funding will I receive?

-Generation UK - China funding will cover all language classes, cultural activities, internship placement fees, accommodation and comprehensive travel insurance (a must), as well as your airport pick-up and dedicated support throughout your placement.
+Generation UK funding will cover all language classes, cultural activities, internship placement fees, accommodation and comprehensive travel insurance (a must), as well as your airport pick-up and dedicated support throughout your placement.

-You’ll need to budget for your day-to-day expenses, which largely depends on where you’re living and your own lifestyle.
-Previous interns have been able to get by perfectly happily on the equivalent of about £50 a week, but it’s entirely up to you.
+You’ll need to budget for your day-to-day expenses, which largely depend on where you’re living and your own lifestyle.
+Previous interns have been comfortable on the equivalent of about £50 a week, but it’s entirely up to you.
 You’ll also need to pay for your flights, visa and any other expenses related to your travel.

 Why should I apply?